Back to the blog

 C. Control of Key Squares

-Black often aims to control the dark squares and open lines, especially targeting the e5-pawn and the central dark squares that White leaves weakened.
+Black should strive again to dominate the dark squares and to exploit open lines, particularly concentrating against the e5-pawn and the central dark squares that White makes more vulnerable.

 D. Counterattack Potential